-The Company's reinsurance arrangements mainly comprise of proportional treaties a risk premium basis.
+The Company's reinsurance arrangements include risk premium treaties for a high life cover, hospital cover product and critical illness products.
 The decision on the proportion of risk to be ceded follows mainly from the Company's desire to maintain its relationship with the reinsurers and is based on the level of assistance received from the reinsurers.
-Exceptions to this are reinsurance cessions that are intended to limit the Company's exposure to large sums assured.
+Exceptions to this are reinsurance cessions that are intended to limit the Company's exposure to large sums

-Claims risk is represented by the fact that the Company may incur unexpectedly high mortality and morbidity losses on any group of policies.
+Claims risk is represented by the fact that the Company may incur unexpectedly high mortality and morbidity tosses on any group of policies.
 Client service staff are trained to identify and investigate fraudulent claims timeously.
 The legitimacy of claims is verified by internal, financial and operating controls that are designed to contain and monitor claims risk.
 The forensic investigation team also investigates and advises on improvements to internal control systems.
-In addition, the company has catastrophe reinsurance to allow for multiple claims arising from a single event to limit the overall claim amount that would be paid.
+In addition, the Company has catastrophe reinsurance to allow for multiple claims arising from a single event to limit the overall claim amount that would be paid.